aslobodyan/AgineEngine/README.md

 + Control panel buttons react only on `double-click`
 + Text was taken from `text.service.js`
 + Project Architecture was a bit modified
-+ Sorry for in typo-mistake in repo name :)
++ Sorry for typo-mistake in repo name :)
 + Functionality with Synonyms was not implemented, but can be easily added later
 + Issue with loosing the selected word after clicking on Control Panel buttons was not implemented too